sethbattin/sethbattin.github.io/README.md

 This repository holds the raw content and the published content.
 I also keep some draft content in a git submodule that is not a public repo; not every- thing that i type needs to be published.
+I find it conducing my ability to actually do the writing to not concern myself with the consequences of publishing.

 Epic: show-worthiness